 - All students participating MUST HAVE A SINGLE ORIGINAL COPY of their piece.
 Students without an ORIGINAL COPY will not be allowed to perform.
 If an ORIGINAL COPY is no longer available, or was ordered and did not arrive on time, a letter/receipt from the publisher or music dealer confirming this fact must be attached to the photocopy.

 The Day of the Festival:

 - Students should report directly to their scheduled room, 15 minutes before their assigned time (when possible); there is no need to "check in" if they know where they are going.

 - All students participating must be on the schedule.
 The judges will be using their lists to confirm student registration.
 Any student not on the list must have a registration confirmation in order to participate which can be obtained from Sapinsley Hall Lobby (Nazarian Center) the day of the festival.
-Students must be registered by a RIMEA member, for a fee of $25 (solos) and $40 (ensembles).
+Students that wish to register on-site must be registered by a RIMEA member, for a fee of $30 (solos) and $50 (ensembles).

 - Students must also have the PROPER SOLO & ENSEMBLE ADJUDICATION FORM with them.
 Be sure the student has the correct form and that all information has been completed correctly.
 (HINT: if you download the PDF forms (rather than open them in your browser), you can type in them before you print them.)
 Incorrect or missing information of the adjudication form only delays the performance and causes judges to fall behind on their schedules.